-As you can see from the many narrative examples listed above, narrative is predominant in our lives.
+As you can see from the many narrative examples listed above, storytelling is predominant in our lives.
 Next we examine why that is.
 What is the purpose of a narrative?

 Understanding Narrative Meaning

-Many of us probably think of narrative as entertainment first -- with good reason.
-Narrative entertainment, and the escape it provides, occupies a vast chunk of our free time.
-We may watch Netflix on weeknights, go to the movies and play videogames on the weekend, read a novel before bed.
+Many of us probably think of narrative as entertainment first — with good reason.
+Entertainment, and the escape it provides, occupies a vast chunk of our free time.
+We may watch Netflix on weeknights, go to the movies and play video games on the weekend, read a novel before bed.

-Even sports, which seemingly unfolds randomly, is packaged as narrative, with announcers contextualizing the action in terms of narratives of the history of the game, the arc of a season, and the lives of players.
-The following video, The Rise and Fall of Johnny Manziel is an example.
-Even the title suggests the narrative structure of drama and tragedy.
+Even sports, which seemingly unfolds randomly, is packaged as narrative, with announcers contextualizing the action in terms of the history of the game, the arc of a season, and the lives of players.

 WHAT IS A NARRATIVE

 - Create cautionary tales about what could happen if we aren’t careful